bcala1/bcala1.github.io/aboutme.md

 ---
 layout: page
+title: About me
-title: A bit more about me and my work
+subtitle: A bit more about me and my work
 ---
 *Fore a more concise overview, see my CV.*